"Making Brook Park A Better Place...One Day At A Time"

 An annual fire hydrant maintenance program is conducted each summer.
 This includes flushing, greasing and painting hydrants, and their caps and stems.
 This program insures that the hydrants are in working order and that the water available from the hydrant is of sufficient quantity should a fire occur nearby.
 After the hydrants are tested, you may experience rusty water in your home for a short period of time.
 While this a minor inconvenience, it is necessary to test the hydrants to insure that they will operate correctly in case of a fire.

-The Fire Department regularly inspects all commercial buildings in the City for fire and safety hazards, and two members are assigned full time to fire inspection and investigation.
+City for fire and safety hazards, and two members are assigned full time to fire inspection and investigation.

 Included in the response area is the Ford Motor Engine facility, which consists of four separate casting and machining plants, and NASA's Glenn Research Center.
-The city is crossed by interstate highways and several railroad lines and borders Cleveland Hopkins International Airport.
+The

 All division members are state certified firefighters.
 Twenty-six members of the division are certified at the level of paramedic, and operate three advanced life support ambulances, which responds to more than 2500 emergency calls annually.
 Several Fire Division members are certified instructors and assist in training programs for local professional and civic groups.

-The Brook Park Fire Division provides emergency transport for ill or injured patients to several local hospitals.
+Brook Park Fire Division provides emergency transport for ill or injured patients to several local hospitals.
 All ambulances have the capability for voice and data transfer communications with emergency room physicians.
 The emergency department of Southwest General - University Hospital provides medical direction and patient care protocols.
 The Emergency Medical Service department of the hospital coordinates medical education for the Fire Division members.

-In addition, Brook Park's division of fire works closely with area fire departments.
+Brook Park's division of fire works closely with area fire departments.
 We maintain mutual aid agreements with nineteen area communities and have combined resources to form the Southwest Emergency Response Team (S.E.R.T.)
 With their efforts we help supply with manpower and equipment the Hazardous Materials Team and recently S.E.R.T. began the process of forming a Technical Rescue Team for the area.

 The Fire Department strives to serve you, our residents, to the best of their ability.
 If you require fire or ambulance services please call the Emergency Number 911.
 For all other purposes, please call 433-1215.